ChinaGodMan/UserScripts/docs/en/README.md

 </h3>

 <details>
-    <summary>Open a link in a pop-up window when dragging and dropping，and provide a preview before opening，use Edge Reading technology。At the same time, add acrylic effect behind the back when the small window is opened。</summary>
+    <summary>Open link in popup window when dragging link，and provide a preview before opening，use Edge pre-reading technology。At the same time, add an acrylic effect behind the small window when it is opened.。</summary>
     <br><blockquote>
         <a href="https://github.com/ChinaGodMan/UserScripts/tree/main/popup-window">
            <img width=511 src="https://greasyfork.s3.us-east-2.amazonaws.com/45120umjmiqk1lfkh0116ad6pnui"></a>